fnbar0/fnbar-dumpsters/README.md

 - Highly configurable
 - You can add/remove dumpster props, items and chances to get them
 - Uses rarity system that is easy to manage
 - Lightweight and well optimized
+- Comes with 2 translations to choose from Polish/English, but you can easily add new one

 ## Configuration

 In config file you can set bunch of things, like chances, language or search time.
-To add new language simply go to `locales.lua` and add new language just like the other ones are included.
-Then go to config.lua and change locale to the one you just made.
+To add new language simply go to `locales.lua` and add new language just like the other ones that are included.
+Then go to `config.lua` and change locale to the one you just made.